tdeheurles/homecores/README.md

 ##### Control the FLANNEL network
 flannel is the technology that create a virtual network for our docker daemons on each host.

-The flannel network is defined in the config.sh file :
+The flannel network is defined in the config.sh file:
 For example : `flannel_network="10.200.0.0/16"`.

 first look at the flannel environment with the alias `fenv` as `flannel environment`: